-In this chapter, we show several results regarding nonparametric identifica-39 tion in a general class of Markov dynamic games, including many models in the Ericson and Pakes (1995) and Pakes and McGuire (1994) framework.
+In this paper, we show several results regarding nonparametric identification in a general class of Markov dynamic games, including many models in the Ericson and Pakes (1995) and Pakes and McGuire (1994) framework.
+We show that only three observations W_t, \ldots, W{t-2} are required to identify $W_t, \chi_t | W{t-1}, \chi{t-1}$ in the stationary case, when Y_t is a continuous choice variable.
+If Y_t is a discrete choice variable (while χ_t is continuous), then four observations are required for identification.

-- 1 We show that only three observations $W_t, ..., W{t-2}$ are required to identify $W_t, \chi_t | W{t-1}, \chi{t-1}$ in the stationary case, when $Y_t$ is a continuous choice vari- - 3 able.
-If $Y_t$ is a discrete choice variable (while $\chi_t$ is continuous), then four observations are required for identification. - In ongoing work, we are working on developing estimation procedures for dynamic games which utilize these identification results. - Proof. (theorem 1) First, Assumptions 1 and 2 imply that the density of interest becomes
+In ongoing work, we are working on developing estimation procedures for dynamic games which utilize these identification results.
+Proof. (theorem 1) First, assumptions 1-2 imply that the density of interest becomes